wickit7/arcgisdbmodel/tutorial/tutorial_2/INSTRUCTIONS_TUTORIAL_2.md

 - A general description of how to use the script to create a data model with JSON is found in the [README.md](../../README.md) file.
 - The meaning of all parameters can be found in the [PARAMETERS.md](../../PARAMETERS.md) file.

 In this tutorial, the data model shown in the figure below is created using JSON.
 The data model is used for managing restaurants, shops and event places.
-Later, the data model will be updated so that locations (restaurants, shops, event) can have related areas.
+Later, the data model will be updated so that locations (restaurants, shops, event places) can have related areas.

 The focus is on the following elements:
 - subtypes